 A long time member of the Puerto Rican underground music scene, Angélica is a founding member of the electro-acoustic pop outfit Balúnwhere she sings and plays the accordion and violin.
 With her project Arturo en el Barco she concentrates on working with lo-fi ambient compositions and has released albums on Observatory (Austria) and Carte Postale Records (Belgium).

 Angélica received an early education in piano and violin at the Conservatory of Music of Puerto Rico where she later studied composition under the guidance of composer Alfonso Fuentes.
 She holds a master’s degree in music composition from New York University where she studied with Pedro da Silva and is currently pursuing a doctorate in music composition at The Graduate Center (CUNY), where she studies with Tania León.
 She has received grants from Meet the Composer (MetLife Creative Connections Program), Foundation for Contemporary Arts (Emergency Grants) and the National Hispanic Foundation for the Arts, among others.

 Also active as an educator, Angélica is currently working as a teaching artist for New York Philharmonic’s Very Young Composers, Lincoln Center Education and The Little Orchestra Society’s Musical Connections Program, and recently co-founded with Noraliz Ruiz the Spanish immersion music program for young children ¡Acopladitos!.
-She has contributed as a writer to the International Alliance of Women in Music Journal and the British magazine The Wire, and will participate this summer as a composer fellow on the Bang on a Can Summer Festival 2011 and was recently selected as a featured Ableton Live artist.
+She has contributed as a writer to the International Alliance of Women in Music Journal and the British magazine The Wire.
+Angélica was a composer fellow at the Bang on a Can Summer Festival 2011 and was recently selected as a featured Ableton Live artist.
 Her music is published by Good Child Music and she is the 2014-2015 Van Lier Fellow at American Composers Orchestra.